BrianP8701/swarmstar/README.md

 # Guiding Principles
-    1. Make everything as simple as possible
-    2. Make swarm universally applicable/infinitely scalable to any goal
+Aim to maximize the following:
+    1. Simple
+    2. General
+    3. Autonomous

-    3. Strategically build to take advantage of SOTA models, their emergent capabilities and new modalities
+Strategically build to take advantage of SOTA models, incorporating new modalities and emergent capabilities
-    4. Make the swarm self sufficient and capable of recursive self improvement

 # Usage
 Not available yet.
 Still undergoing development before it's ready for use.